(Environmental Accounting)Yamaha Group

 2. Economic Effects

-Electricity and heating costs increased by roughly ¥92 million to ¥2,330 million compared with the previous fiscal year.
-Water costs remained ¥18 million as unchanged from the previous year, and sewerage costs decreased by ¥2 million to ¥30 million.
-Waste treatment costs decreased by approximately ¥20 million to ¥147 million.
+Electricity and heating costs increased by roughly ¥98 million to ¥2.41 billion compared with the previous fiscal year.
+Water costs remained ¥18 million as unchanged from the previous year, and sewerage costs increased by ¥2 million to ¥32 million.
+Waste treatment costs decreased by approximately ¥4 million to ¥143 million.

-As a result of the conversion of waste to valuable materials, the Group gained ¥255 million in income from the sale of valuable materials, resulting in a total economic effect of ¥185 million.
+Through the conversion of waste to valuable materials, the Group gained ¥277 million in income from the sale of valuable materials, resulting in a total economic effect of ¥181 million.

 All figures presented are actual figures from the accounting register, and include no estimates.